gmostofabd/gmostofaBD/README.md

 ![MK_51S_Simu_1](https://github.com/user-attachments/assets/cb24ba0b-56c8-432a-b949-bd34c3f8d6af)

 <hr>

-Here’s an enhanced version of your GitHub profile introduction, with detailed information about Technocraphy BD:

 ---
 ## Hi There!
 I'm Golam Mostofa 👋

 I'm a passionate Sub-Divisional Engineer in the Electrical and Electronic Engineering (EEE) department at the Islamic University of Technology (IUT) in Gazipur, Bangladesh.
 With a background in technology research and international conference experience, I love diving into hands-on projects and exploring innovative solutions.